Alo Kõrve: Television

 Alo Kõrve has made frequent appearances on Estonian television, beginning with a small role as Mario in an episode of the Eesti Televisioon (ETV) crime-drama series Ohtlik lend in 2006.
 He has made other appearances on such television series as the TV3 drama Helena, the popular TV3 comedy-crime series Kättemaksukontor, the Kanal 2 crime-drama series Viimane võmm, and the ETV drama Mustad lesed.
 Kõrve is possibly best recalled, however, for his recurring role as Sven Uudas on the Kanal 2 drama series Restart, beginning in 2015.

 Personal life

-Alo Kõrve married actress and singer Hele Kõre in June 2009.
+Alo Kõrve married the actress and singer Hele Kõre in June 2009.
 They have two daughters; Roosi, born in 2009 and Kirsi, born in 2012.
 The family reside in Üksnurme, Harju County, near Tallinn.